 Late Ottoman period

-The Carmelites established the Stella Maris monastery in the end of the 18th C, completing it in 1836, on the cliffs above the cave.
+The Carmelites established the Stella Maris monastery in the end of the 18th century, completing it in 1836, on the cliffs above the cave.
 This monastery became an influential institution in the newly founded city.
 It gave a push to the area, bring more Christian population to the city.
 The Carmelites, whose primary saint was Elijah, made the cave the most important Holy place in the area.

 Furthermore, the rediscovery of the Holy Land brought more visitors and pilgrims.
 Starting in 1887 a hostel was built around the cave to accommodate the growing number of visitors.
 Some of them came for several days and stayed in the rooms, such as sick people who came for the chance Elijah’s spirit would heal them, or barren women who prayed for a child.